Chuong06101997/chuong06101997/README.md

 Implementation: Connected to a MySQL database via SQLAlchemy/pymysql, loaded and transformed all sources with pandas, and refactored the load step into a reusable function across multiple tables.

-Output: Documented a scheduling approach (Google Colab + Apps Script trigger) for running the pipeline on a recurring basis
+Output: Documented a scheduling approach (Google Colab + Apps Script trigger) for running the pipeline on a recurring basis.

 ## Analytical Approach